-Applications for the Class A-1 Bonds under the Class A-1 Public Offer must be made by way of Electronic Applications.
-Prospective investors who wish to apply for the Class A-1 Bonds under the Class A-1 Public Offer must have a direct Securities Account with CDP.
-Investors in Singapore should refer to Appendix B entitled "Terms, Conditions and Procedures for Application and Acceptance" to this document for more information on the application for and acceptance of the Class A-1 Bonds in Singapore.
-Applications for the Class A-1 Bonds offered through the Class A-1 Singapore Placement may only be made directly through the Lead Managers.
-The Lead Managers will determine, at their discretion, the manner and method for applications under the Class A-1 Singapore Placement.
+Applications for the Class A-1 Bonds under the Class A-1 Public Offer and the Class B Bonds under the Class B Public Offer must be made by way of Electronic Applications.
+Prospective investors who wish to apply for the Class A-1 Bonds under the Class A-1 Public Offer and/or the Class B Bonds under the Class B Public Offer must have a direct Securities Account with CDP.
+Investors in Singapore should refer to Appendix B entitled "Terms, Conditions and Procedures for Application and Acceptance" to this document for more information on the application for and acceptance of the Class A-1 Bonds and the Class B Bonds in Singapore.
+Applications for the Class A-1 Bonds offered through the Class A-1 Singapore Placement and the Class B Bonds offered through the Class B Singapore Placement may only be made directly through the Lead Managers.
+The Lead Managers will determine, at their discretion, the manner and method for applications under the Class A-1 Singapore Placement and the Class B Singapore Placement.

-Prospective investors CANNOT use their CPF Funds to apply for the initial offer of the Class A-1 Bonds pursuant to this document or to purchase the Class A-1 Bonds from the market thereafter.
-The Class A-1 Bonds are not eligible for inclusion under the CPF Investment Scheme.
+Prospective investors CANNOT use their CPF Funds to apply for the initial offer of the Class A-1 Bonds or the Class B Bonds pursuant to this document or to purchase the Class A-1 Bonds or the Class B Bonds from the market thereafter.
+The Class A-1 Bonds and the Class B Bonds are not eligible for inclusion under the CPF Investment Scheme.

-Prospective investors CANNOT use their SRS Funds to apply for the initial offer of the Class A-1 Bonds pursuant to this document.
-Investors with SRS accounts should consult their stockbrokers and the relevant banks in which they hold their SRS accounts if they wish to purchase the Class A-1 Bonds from the market after the completion of the offer and the listing of the Class A-1 Bonds on the SGX-ST using SRS Funds.
+Prospective investors CANNOT use their SRS Funds to apply for the initial offer of the Class A-1 Bonds or the Class B Bonds pursuant to this document.
+Investors with SRS accounts should consult their stockbrokers and the relevant banks in which they hold their SRS accounts if they wish to purchase the Class A-1 Bonds or the Class B Bonds from the market after the completion of the offer and the listing of the Class A-1 Bonds and the Class B Bonds on the SGX-ST using SRS Funds.

-No person has been authorised to give any information or to make any representation concerning the issue or sale of the Bonds, the Issuer, the Asset-Owning Company, the Sponsor, the Manager, the Fund Administrator, the Transaction Administrator or the Fund Investments other than as contained in this document and, if given or made, any such other information or representation should not be relied upon as having been authorised by the Issuer, the Asset-Owning Company, the Sponsor, the Lead Managers, the Underwriters, the Sub-Placement Agent, the Manager, the Fund Administrator, the Transaction Administrator, the Bonds Trustee, the Security Trustee or the Agents.
-None of the Manager, the Fund Administrator or the Transaction Administrator is the primary debtor, guarantor or surety for any indebtedness or any other obligations of the Issuer, the Asset-Owning Company or the Sponsor arising under any provision of the Transaction Documents (as defined herein) or the Bonds.
+No person has been authorised to give any information or to make any representation concerning the issue or sale of the Bonds, the Issuer, the Asset-Owning Company, the Sponsor, the Equity Investor(s) (as defined herein), the Manager, the Fund Administrator, the Transaction Administrator or the Fund Investments other than as contained in this document and, if given or made, any such other information or representation should not be relied upon as having been authorised by the Issuer, the Asset-Owning Company, the Sponsor, the Equity Investor(s), the Lead Managers, the Underwriters, the Sub-Placement Agents, the Manager, the Fund Administrator, the Transaction Administrator, the Bonds Trustee, the Security Trustee or the Agents.
+None of the Manager, the Fund Administrator or the Transaction Administrator is the primary debtor, guarantor or surety for any indebtedness or any other obligations of the Issuer, the Asset-Owning Company, the Sponsor or the Equity Investor(s) arising under any provision of the Transaction Documents (as defined herein) or the Bonds.

-For the avoidance of doubt, Phillip Securities Pte Ltd (the "Sub-Placement Agent"), acting in its capacity as sub-placement agent, is not an "Issue Manager" or "Underwriter" for the purposes of the Securities and Futures Act.
+For the avoidance of doubt, each of Phillip Securities Pte Ltd and CGS-CIMB Securities (Singapore) Pte.
+Ltd. (each, a "Sub-Placement Agent"), acting in its capacity as sub-placement agent, is not an "Issue Manager" or "Underwriter" for the purposes of the Securities and Futures Act.